THE WORLD’S #1 EXECUTIVE COACHING AND BUSINESS COACHING BLOG SINCE 2017.

 Defining goals and planning how to meet objectives and milestones is a crucial part of cultural change.

-Managing change is where the rubber meets the road.
+Managing change and creating a high-performance culture is where the rubber meets the road.
 It is about the discipline to see change through.
 Steps typically include:

 - Developing a system to track the status of change